Historic Trump impeachment hearings set to begin, as Dems predict 'phenomenal week'

 Republicans have pointed out that the U.S. also delayed military aid assistance for Lebanon and Armenia.
 The GOP is expected to say the European Union was not doing its fair share to help root out corruption in Ukraine.

-“The Russia invasion of Crimea ([n Ukraine] had more to do with Europe than with the U.S.,” one Republican source told Fox News.
+“The Russia invasion of Crimea had more to do with Europe than with the U.S.,” one Republican source told Fox News.

 Trump has said the call was "perfect" and contained no "quid pro quo," or this for that.
 Democrats, meanwhile, have said it showed Trump using his office to pressure a foreign government to help him politically.